The Cryptkeeper Five: History

 Vocalist Johnny Ott, guitarist Jimmy Ray, and drummer D.T.
 Graves (on and off) have been in CK5 since its 1997 origin, with many different supporting players over the years.
-The trio played music together in a band called Navalistic Death prior to the Cryptkeeper Five as well.
-Johnny's first CK5-leaning lyrics were for a song called "Black Death A Go-Go."
+The trio previously played together in a band called Navalistic Death.
+Ott's first CK5-leaning lyrics were for a song called "Black Death A Go-Go."
 At the outset, the group were a "straight ahead punk rock band", according to D.T.
 Their first album, Dear Dr. X...
-I Wanna be the Creature (1997) not only reflects this musical direction, but also was characterized lyrically by a preoccupation with "B-movies."
-Although they have evolved since, they have retained a "raw" and unpremeditated approach to music, letting the music flow organically.
+I Wanna be the Creature (1997), not only reflects this musical direction, but also was characterized lyrically by a preoccupation with "B-movies."
+Although they have evolved, they have retained a "raw" and unpremeditated approach to music, letting the music flow organically.
 This attitude is not, again according to D.T., to be confused with being content with "sounding like shit".

-The band's name would appear to be a blended reference to the fictional "crypt-kicker five" from the Monster Mash, and the host of EC Comics's Tales From the Crypt.
-However, vocalist Johnny Ott has stated that this was only a subconscious influence, and that the name was instead a horror rock update of the pop/rock "Fives", such as Dave Clark Five and Jackson Five.
-Unlike those groups, CK5's name does not refer to the number of band members, which has fluctuated from between 3 and 7 musicians.
+The band's name appears to be a blended reference to the fictional "crypt-kicker five" from the song "Monster Mash", and the host of EC Comics's Tales From the Crypt.
+However, Ott has stated that this was only a subconscious influence, and that the name was instead a horror rock update of the pop/rock "Fives", such as Dave Clark Five and Jackson Five.
+Unlike those groups, CK5's name does not refer to the number of band members, which has fluctuated between three and seven.
+The current lineup includes Johnny Ott (vocals/guitar), Jimmy Ray (guitar/vocals), D.T.
+Graves (drums/vocals), Mikey G (bass guitar/vocals), and Brian Mazzarini (drums).

-CK5 have toured extensively along the US east coast and midwest since their formation, they toured Europe and the UK in 2016, and continue to play frequent dates, internationally, to this day.
-The current lineup includes Johnny Ott (vocals/ guitar), Jimmy Ray (guitar/ vocals), D.T.
-Graves (drums/ vocals), Mikey G (bass guitar/ vocals), and Brian Mazzarini (drums).
+CK5 have toured extensively along the US east coast and midwest since their formation.
+They toured Europe and the UK in 2016, and continue to play frequent dates, internationally, to this day.

-The band's music was used in the 2007 movie Welcome to Dreadville II: Red in Dreadville written by Jason Patfield, directed by Michael Schmid and John Bienasz.
+The band's music was used in the 2007 movie Welcome to Dreadville II: Red in Dreadville, written by Jason Patfield and directed by Michael Schmid and John Bienasz.

-On December 13, 2014, CK5 played a benefit at the Brighton Bar for that legendary club's long time booker Jacko Monahan, who was battling necrotizing fasctitis.
+On December 13, 2014, CK5 played a benefit at the Brighton Bar for that legendary club's longtime booker Jacko Monahan, who was battling necrotizing fasctitis.